Need-to-know Information for New and Current Residents

 The Anne Arundel County Association of Realtors offers information on available homes in Annapolis and how to choose a realtor, as well as information for renters.

-Getting around Annapolis is easy with the free Circulator, taxis, and city buses.
-The free Annapolis Circulator picks you up from city garages and takes you throughout Annapolis to enjoy restaurants, shops, and attractions.
+Getting around Annapolis is easy with the free Downtown Shuttle, taxis, and city buses.
 You can find out more about the city cab companies by visiting our site listing various cab companies.

 Annapolis also offers various bus routes to stops like Eastport, Westfield Mall, and the Annapolis Towne Center.
 For detailed bus routes and schedules, visit the city bus routes page.